 2. Kristoff sings!

-Fortunately for us, the sequel is compensating by giving Jonathan Groff the show-stopping number that he deserves.
+Fortunately for us, Frozen 2 is compensating by giving Jonathan Groff the show-stopping number that he deserves.
 I won’t give away too much, but it is quite a moment and quite possibly one of my favorite parts of the film.

 3. Elsa sings too!

-4. Olaf is somehow even more hilarious than he was in the first film.
+4. Olaf is somehow even more hilarious in Frozen 2 than he was in the first film.

 How could Josh Gad possibly top his performance of Olaf in the original film?
 I didn’t think it could be done.
 But he did that.
 He did that for us and I for one am incredibly grateful.

 In the first film, we watched Anna (Kristen Bell) learn the hard way that true love isn’t always as it appears.
-Now, with her newfound emotional maturity, we get to see the growth and depth of her now blossomed relationship with Kristoff and its truly what every healthy relationship aspires to be.
+In Frozen 2, with her newfound emotional maturity, we get to see the growth and depth of her now blossomed relationship with Kristoff and its truly what every healthy relationship aspires to be.